dry-python/returns/docs/pages/monad.rst

 So, the rule is: whenever you have some impure functions, it should return a monad instead.

-And we use :func:`Monad.fmap <dry_monads.primitives.monad.Monad.fmap>`
+And we use :func:`Monad.fmap <returns.primitives.monad.Monad.fmap>`
 to use monads with pure functions.

 .. code:: python

-  from dry_monads.either import Success
+  from returns.either import Success

   def double(state: int) -> int:
       return state * 2